This blog provides information for educational purposes only. Read our complete summary for more info.

 That said, here's a simple outline of the distillation process:

 - This can be accomplished by either using cereal grains such as corn, barley, and rye, or it can be made using granulated sugar.

 - After a mash is made, cool it to 70F and pitch yeast.
 Cover with a lid and add an airlock.
 Leave it sit for 7-10 days at room temperature.
 During this time, yeast will convert almost all of the sugar into alcohol.
 What will be left is called a "wash."

 - Distill the wash

 - Siphon the fermented wash into a still and heat to approximately 175 degrees Fahrenheit.
 Methanol starts to boil in the high 140's and ethanol will start to boil at about 174F.
 Anything produced by the still while liquid temp is under 174 can be assumed to be methanol (which is poisonous) and should not be consumed.

 - As ethanol starts to boil out of solution and the concentration of ethanol in the wash contained within the still starts to decrease, still temperature will need to be increased for the still to continue to produce.
 What this means is that boiler temp will be roughly 175F at the start of the distillation process but will need to slowly rise to approximately 210 by the end of the process.

-Under no circumstances should you ever distill or sell alcohol without a permit.
-If you choose to distill alcohol, make sure to obtain all applicable fuel or spirit permits (explained in the distillation law summary, mentioned above.).
+Under no circumstances should an individual ever distill or sell alcohol without a permit.
+If an individual chooses to distill alcohol, make sure to obtain all applicable fuel or spirit permits (explained in the distillation law summary, mentioned above).